- Home

 - 1

 Place the new potatoes in a large pot and cover with cold salted water.
 Bring to a boil over high heat, then reduce to medium heat and simmer for 15-20 minutes until the potatoes are tender when pierced with a knife but still hold their shape.
-Drain thoroughly and set aside to cool slightly, then cut into thick rounds about 1 cm thick.
-Allowing them to cool helps develop resistant starch, which lowers the glycemic impact.
+Drain thoroughly and set aside to cool for at least 15 minutes, then cut into thick rounds about 1 cm thick.
+This cooling step is essential as it allows resistant starch to form, which lowers the glycemic index from approximately 55-60 to around 33, significantly reducing blood sugar impact.

 - 2